jrieke/traintool/docs/index.md

 ---

-traintool is a Python library for **applied machine learning** (ML).
-It allows you to train off-the-shelf ML models with minimum code: Just give your data and the model name, and traintool takes care of the rest.
+traintool is a Python library for **applied machine learning**.
+It allows you to train off-the-shelf machine learning models with minimum code: Just give your data and the model name, and traintool takes care of the rest.
 It has **pre-implemented models** for major use cases, works with different data formats and integrates automatic **visualizations**, **experiment tracking**, and **deployment**.